ooc/middleearth/ORC Purpose and Guidelines.md

 Rationale
 ---------

 As communities grow and prosper, a set of rules and guidelines to ensure quality code, as well as a disciplined community, are necessary.
 The PEP, from which ORCs are effectively derived, are a perfect example of this.
 Conversely, several languages take the committee approach, where every couple of years the current state of computing is assessed, and new features are added.
-In today's world of constantly shifting computing paradigms, a more dynamic approach is necessary to ensure that a language stays up to date with the most recent advances in computer science.
+In today's world of constantly shifting computing paradigms, a more dynamic approach is necessary to ensure that a language stays up to date with the most recent advances in computer science, while also following the will of the actual users of the language.

 Issues
 ------